lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 ## Encoded phenotype structure

-All phenotypes have the same hierarchical structure: events inside a voice, and voices inside a score.
-Each level
+All phenotypes have the same hierarchical structure: events within a voice, and voices within a score.
+Event data is listed as normalized values.
+Voices and scores are notated using numbers as flags: `1` and `0` indicate beginnings and endings of these wrappers.

 | structure | encoding
 | --------- | --------